Phileosopher/commonplace/politics-leftism.md

 1. All right-wing thinking fits easily into existing [religions](religion.md) and [conservatism](politics-conservativeliberal.md).
 2. Left-wing thinking requires a secular viewpoint to carry it out.

+APPLICATION: Leftism is an inherently political religion, and absolutely everything connected to [the human experience](humanity-universals.md) can be affected by it.

 While leftism started with some ideas from intellectuals like Plato and Thomas More, Karl Marx emphasized the idea that people would live in coexistence with each other if everyone were to abolish [private property](people-boundaries-why.md), and the Progressive Movement starting in the 1890s brought many new ideas about human nature against established centuries-old beliefs.

 In practice, though, leftism *always* has the same mechanism: